mmgalushka/squids/docs/generator.md

         categories.json
     ```

+    !!!
+Note
+        The current folder is the folder from which you launched your Python application.

     | Artifact            | Type   | Comment |
     |---------------------|--------|---------|
     | images              | Dir    | Contains all generated images |